Contributor: Dooleys Lawyers and Solicitors.

 The Building Inspection Report

 Why do you need a pre-purchase building inspection?
 Most people will have heard a horror story about the property someone did buy or almost bought, which had so many hidden problems the untrained eye would never have seen.
-Of course if the story was about someone who almost bought the property, chances are they were stopped from going through with the purchase following the results of a pre-purchase building inspection.
+By the time a lawyer becomes involved, it may be too late to recover what they have already paid.
+Of course, if the story was about someone who almost bought the property, chances are they were stopped from going through with the purchase following the results of a pre-purchase building inspection.
 So what do you really achieve by carrying out such an inspection?

 You can obtain standard building inspection report which may only be a visual inspection and may not identify significant issues.
 Or you may request a comprehensive report be prepared which considers the building in question in more detail and provide a comprehensive report setting out the building’s specific rectification or repair requirements relevant to its age, general condition and structure.
 This can help you identify problems which may be in existence now or may need to be considered in the future.
 You should communicate with the person carrying out the report and brief them fully as to the scope of the report required.